The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 The National Air and Space Museum, which is part of the Smithsonian Institution in Washington, D.C., is a center for the history and science of aviation, as well as spaceflight, planetary science, terrestrial geology, and geophysics.

-You can take your own 360-degree virtual tour of the entire museum here.
+You can take your own 360-degree virtual tour of the entire museum.

 The 325,000 square foot National Museum of Natural History in Washington, D.C. has the largest natural history collection in the world.
 With over 145 million specimens of plants, animals, fossils, minerals, rocks, meteorites, human remains, and cultural artifacts, visitors come from all over the world to explore this special collection.

-Open 364 days per year (closed on Christmas) and free admission means that this collection can get quite busy with crowds.
-To avoid the rush, you can enjoy dozens of online exhibits that can all be accessed on its website.
+Open 364 days per year (closed on Christmas) with free admission, this collection can get quite busy with crowds.
+To avoid the rush, you can enjoy dozens of online exhibits that can all be accessed via the Smithsonian National Museum of Natural History virtual tour.

 If you are one of the millions who stroll through Barcelona’s Latin Quarter, you are sure to know about the Picasso Museum.
 Art lovers can take in some 4,000+ pieces of the famous painter’s work and medieval architecture in this impressive museum.

-Fans of Picasso can enjoy the virtual tour which offers a large selection of his finest works as well as tours of the museum’s beautiful courtyards.
+Fans of Picasso can enjoy the Picasso Museum virtual tour, which offers a large selection of his finest works as well as tours of the museum’s beautiful courtyards.

 Winner of the “Best Small Visitor Attraction,” the Roald Dahl Museum and Story Centre is the home of the late children’s and short story writer, Roald Dahl.

-Take a step inside and see where he wrote manuscripts, business and personal correspondence, and his “Ideas Books” here.
+Take a step inside and see where he wrote manuscripts, business and personal correspondence, and his “Ideas Books.”

-The San Francisco Museum of Modern Arts is letting artists take over its website and create special broadcasts from its YouTube channel.
+The San Francisco Museum of Modern Arts lets artists take over its website and create special broadcasts on its YouTube channel.

 Known as “the ultimate play destination,” the Strong National Museum of Play is built around research, exhibits, and other interpretive and educational activities that serve a diverse audience of adults, families, children, students, teachers, scholars, collectors, and others around the globe.

-Thanks to Google Arts & Culture, you can experience this incredible museum from home.
+Thanks to a Google Arts & Culture virtual tour, you can experience this incredible museum from home.

 Housing the largest collection of artworks by Vincent van Gogh, this Amsterdam museum welcomes over 2 million visitors per year looking to see the artist’s paintings, drawings, and letters.